Important Happenings in HIV/Health Policy

 Trump Plan to Beat HIV Hits Rough Road in Rural America

-The goal of the federal plan to end the HIV epidemic is to reduce new infections by 75 percent in the next five years and by 90 percent in the next ten years.
+The goal of the federal plan to end the HIV epidemic is to reduce new instances of HIV by 75 percent in the next five years and by 90 percent in the next ten years.
 In addition to sending extra money to 48 mainly urban counties, Washington, D.C., and San Juan, Puerto Rico, the federal government’s plan targets seven states where rural transmission of HIV is especially high.
-While health officials and doctors treating patients with HIV in those states say any extra funding would be welcome, they say strategies that work in progressive cities like Seattle won’t necessarily work in rural areas of Alabama, Arkansas, Kentucky, Mississippi, Missouri, Oklahoma and South Carolina.
+While health officials and doctors treating patients living with HIV in those states say any extra funding would be welcome, they say strategies that work in progressive cities like Seattle won’t necessarily work in rural areas of Alabama, Arkansas, Kentucky, Mississippi, Missouri, Oklahoma and South Carolina.
 For more information, READ → https://khn.org/news/trump-plan-to-beat-hiv-hits-rough-road-in-rural-america/

 HHS Requests Community Feedback on National HIV/AIDS Strategy (NHAS) and the National Viral Hepatitis Action Plan (NVHAP)